BilabOptics/freesia-mapping/doc/usage.md

-> This document provides a description of freesia data model and basic user operation.
+> This document provides an overview of the freesia data model and basic user operations.

-There are 3 levels in freesia data model, the whole data set, image groups and images.
-All images in the same group undergo the same transformation.
-A image group can contain one or more images, which depends on the imaging strategy.
-For traditional thin slice 2D imaging, the number is one.
-For thick slice 3D imaging like [VISoR](https://doi.org/10.1093/nsr/nwz053), the number is 15 in our case (300 μm per slice).
-For whole brain 3D imaging like [fMost](https://www.nature.com/articles/ncomms12142) and [MouseLight](https://www.janelia.org/project-team/mouselight), it can be any number you want which depends on how precise you expect your results.
+The freesia data model consists of three levels: the whole dataset, image groups, and individual images.
+All images within the same group undergo the same transformation process.
+An image group can contain one or more images, depending on the imaging strategy employed.
+For traditional thin slice 2D imaging, there is typically only one image per group.
+For 3D imaging, there are multiple images per group.

 ## Data import

+To import downsampled coronal section images and a detected cell list, follow these steps:

+1. Click on the File menu.
+2. Select Import images to import the coronal section images.
-Click menu *File ->* *Import images* and *Import spots* to import downsample coronal section images and detected cells list.
-The group size need to be set when you importing images, as well as image voxel size.
-All images will be loaded and transferred to graphics card memory, so the voxel size should not be large and 20 μm is a good option since the voxel size of the CCF v3 is 25 μm.
-Coordinates in spots file must be in micrometers.
+3. Select Import spots to import the detected cells list.

+When importing images, you need to specify the group size and image voxel size.
+It is important to note that all images will be loaded and transferred to the graphics card memory.
+Therefore, it is recommended to use a voxel size that is not too large.
+A voxel size of 20 μm is a good option, considering that the voxel size of the CCF v3 is 25 μm.

+Please ensure that the coordinates in the spots file are specified in micrometers.

-Currently, only 16-bit and 8-bit grayscale image can be imported into freesia.
+Currently, freesia supports the import of 16-bit and 8-bit grayscale images.

 ## Basic operation

-There are 4 viewers in freesia, each with the following operations:
+freesia provides four viewers, each with its own set of operations:

+### General Viewer Operations (Applicable to all viewers)
-* double left mouse click: maximize or restore viewer
+- **Double-click the left mouse button.**: Maximize or restore viewer.
-* Control(holding) + left mouse click: see which brain region here is
-* Shift(holding) + left mouse drag or middle mouse drag: drag image
+- **Hold down the Control key and left-click the mouse**: Identify the brain region corresponding to the clicked location.
+- **Press the Shift key and drag the left mouse button**: Drag the image within the viewer.
-* Press R or double middle mouse click: reset viewer
+- **Press the R key or double-click the middle mouse button**: Reset the viewer.

-For 3D viewer (right-top viewer):
-* left mouse drag: rotate data
+### 3D Viewer Operations (Top-right viewer)
+- **Press and move the left mouse button.**: Rotate the data.
-* right mouse drag: zoom in or out
+- **Press and move the right mouse button.**: Zoom in or out.

-For three view:
+### Three View Operations (Three-view display)
-* left/right arrow key: step backward/forward
+- **Press the left/right arrow key**: Step backward/forward through the views.

-For coronal section viewer (left-top):
-* pageup/pagedown: switch to previous/next group
+### Coronal Section Viewer Operations (Top-left viewer)
+- **Press the Page Up/Page Down key**: Switch to the previous/next image group.

+Please note that each viewer has specific operations that provide different functionalities to enhance the viewing experience in freesia.

 ## Rigid transform

-3d rigid transform will be applied to CCF while 2d transform only apply to all images in corresponding group.
+The CCF undergoes a 3D rigid transform, while the 2D transform is exclusively applied to all images within the corresponding group.

 ## Warp transform

-All operations of warp transform can only be done in coronal section viewer (left-top) and you can double click on it to hide other viewers.
+In freesia, the operations related to the warp transform are specifically performed in the coronal section viewer (left-top), where you can double-click to hide other viewers.

-For coronal section viewer (left-top):
+For the coronal section viewer (left-top), the following operations are available:

-* Press Z(holding) + left mouse click: Add marker point for warp transform with 2 points a pair.
-Press space key to add point pair to system or press esc to cancel editing this pair.
+- **Hold down the Z key and left-click the mouse**: Add marker points for the warp transform, using pairs of two points.
+Press the space key to add the point pair to the system, or press esc to cancel editing this pair.
-* Press X(holding) + left mouse move: Hover effect on nearest existing pairs
+- **Hold down the X key and move the mouse**: Activate the hover effect on the nearest existing point pairs.
-* Press X(holding) + left mouse click: Select a pair which is in hover state
+- **Hold down the X key and left-click the mouse**: Select a pair that is in the hover state.
-* Press delete: Remove selected pair
+- **Press the delete key**: Remove the selected point pair.

-Each warp marker consists of 2 points, from point on image to point on CCF.
-The first point will move along with image after being added to system.
+Each warp marker consists of two points: one on the image and one on the CCF.
+The first point will move along with the image once it is added to the system.

-Click menu *Edit* -> *Build warp field* or *Build all warp fields* to build deformation fields for current group or all groups.
-Click menu *View* -> *Toggle warp preview* to switch if show images after deformation.
-Markers can only be edited in non-preview mode.
+To build deformation fields, you can click on the *Edit* menu and select either *Build warp field* for the current group or *Build all warp fields* for all groups.
+Additionally, you can toggle the warp preview by clicking on the *View* menu and selecting *Toggle warp preview*.
+Please note that markers can only be edited in the non-preview mode.

+These operations allow for precise editing of the warp markers and the generation of deformation fields for the desired groups in freesia.

 ## Export cell-counting results

-Click menu *File* -> *Export cell counting results* to create cell counting results(.json) for every images.
-And the click menu *File* -> *Merge cell counting results* to merge cell counting results(.json) and a file *cell-counting.csv* will be generated in the same direcotry of input.
-Cells number and density(number/μm3).
+To export cell counting results in freesia, you can follow these steps:

+1. Click on the *File* menu.
+2. Select *Export cell counting results* option.
+3. This action will generate cell counting results in the form of a .json file for each image.

+Additionally, if you want to merge the cell counting results, you can perform the following steps:

+1. Click on the *File* menu.
+2. Select *Merge cell counting results* option.
+3. This will merge the individual .json files into a single file named *cell-counting.csv*.
+4. The *cell-counting.csv* file will be generated in the same directory as the input files.
+5. The file will contain information such as the number of cells and cell density ($number/μm^3$).

+These export and merge operations allow you to obtain comprehensive cell counting results for your images in freesia.